Why LGBTQ Therapy Services Are So Important

 LGBTQIA+ therapy is mental health therapy that is not only supportive of but created purposefully for the LGBTQIA+ community.
 Sometimes, it is also called LGBTQIA+ affirming therapy.
 There are many different things that inform the need for LGBTQIA+ therapy.
 Here are some possible reasons a person may choose to seek LGBTQIA+ therapy or LGBTQIA+ affirming therapy:

 LGBTQIA+ therapy is vital because it is more likely to truly and genuinely be a safe space.
 The trauma from seeing uninformed providers can make it tough to reach out, which can contribute to an increase in or the worsening of mental health problems.
 Many LGBTQIA+ people have faced discrimination or missteps due to a lack of understanding, some of which are dangerous and even life-threatening, in the medical or mental health care system.
 LGBTQIA+ therapy is informed care and is a space specifically made for people in this population, making for better, more effective care.
-It means that people are able to access the care they need.

 What Do You Talk About In LGBTQIA+ Therapy?